List of American Pie characters: Noah Levenstein

 Noah Levenstein, also known as "Jim's Dad", has appeared in eight of the nine films to date, being absent only in American Pie Presents: Girl's Rules.

 He first appears in American Pie where he attempts to offer sexual advice including purchasing and giving his son Jim pornography after finding him masturbating with a tube sock.
 He later finds Jim humping a pie after being previously told that third base feels like "warm apple pie".
 He later helps Jim cover the incident up and lies to his wife about the missing pie and where it has gone, telling her he and Jim ate it.

 He reappears in the second film of the series where he takes Jim to the hospital after Jim decides to turn on a porn film that Stifler rented, but accidentally uses superglue instead of lubricant to masturbate, permanently glueing his entire hand to his penis and boxer shorts.
 He then supports Jim after he learns that he won't be able to have sex for at least a whole week, the same amount of time before the party he is attending with Nadia, with whom he plans on sleeping, will be held.

 He appears in the third film, American Wedding (2003).
-In the third installment Noah arrives at the restaurant Jim is at to give him the wedding ring he was going to use to propose to girlfriend Michelle.
+In the third installment Noah arrives at the restaurant Jim is at to give him the engagement ring he was going to use to propose to girlfriend Michelle.
 Jim tries to hide the fact that he is being fellated.
 Not knowing Michelle is under the table, Jim's dad expresses his excitement at the proposal and inadvertently reveals Michelle and Jim's act.